esl/MongooseIM/doc/advanced-configuration/HTTP-authentication-module.md

 Some requests consider multiple return codes a "success".
 It is up to the server-side developer to pick one of the codes.

+#### `Content-Length`

+**IMPORTANT:** The authentication server MUST include a `Content-Length` header in the response.
+A body can be missing in the first data chunk read from a socket, leading to strange authentication errors.

 ### `check_password`

 * **Method:** GET